About dokko

 Things that make me happy:

-Films by Yasujiro Ozu and John Cassavetes, the wackiness of quantum mechanics, good pasta with tomato sauce, mixing Mai Tais, learning new stuff, clean code, cameras and lenses, shooting analog film, and the smile of the Dalai Lama.
+films by Edward Yang and John Cassavetes, the wackiness of quantum mechanics, pasta with tomato sauce, mixing Mai Tais, the grain of analog film, cameras and lenses, and the smile of the Dalai Lama.

-My interest for photography started when I received a photo camera from my godfather at 16 and soon after, I delved into filmmaking, creating Super8 films with friends.
-I began studying physics at ETH Zürich, but quickly realised I wanted to dive deeper into the mysteries of moving pictures.
-In 1999, I moved to Berlin to study cinematography at the DFFB film academy.
-It was there that I was first confronted the challenge of transforming analog film material into the digital realm.
-Working on student budgets, we couldn't afford using expensive film scanners and the affordable options didn't truly capture the essence of the originals.
-So I started to build my own scanner from secondhand industrial parts.
-Much to my surprise, the first attempt already produced results comparable to many professional services and after two years of improvements, it could compete with even the top-end systems (albeit at a much, much slower speed).
+My interest in photography started when I received a camera from my godfather at 16, and soon after I got into filmmaking, shooting Super8 with friends.
+In my studies at the DFFB, I was first confronted with the challenge of digitising analog film.
+Working on student budgets, we couldn’t afford professional scanners - and the affordable options never truly captured the quality of the originals.
+So I built my own from secondhand industrial parts.